Hello! I'm Jay! I'm a wordsmith. I've always been a wordsmith, and I'll always be a wordsmith.

 And here's why:

-Keyboard Shortcuts are actually components of Windows, remnants from the days of MS-DOS, before we used a mouse to interact with our computers.
+Keyboard Shortcuts are actually components of the Windows environment, remnants from the days of MS-DOS, before we used a mouse to interact with our computers.

 Accidentally deleted a Folder off the Desktop?
 Ctrl+Z!